Chesapeake Area Metalworking Society

 used machinery and tools - more info needed

-Used machinery and tools.
-Open Saturday 10AM to 4PM only.
-Liquidator rather than a regular machinery dealer, i.e. they sell what they get rather than rebuild and paint stuff.
-Major purchases can be seen under power if machine is in operating condition.
+It was great while it lasted.
+Over twenty years selling used machinery and tools.
+Many of us have outfitted our shops with treasure rescued there.
+He was a liquidator rather than a regular machinery dealer, i.e. he sold what he got rather than rebuild and paint stuff.
+Major purchases could be seen under power if machine is in operating condition.
 All kinds and sizes of machinery and tooling.
-Great deals and stuff moves fast.
-Stock varies a lot from week to week, sometimes nothing new, sometimes you hit the jackpot.
-It pays to be a regular visitor.
+Great deals and stuff moved fast.
+Stock varied a lot from week to week, sometimes nothing new, sometimes you hit the jackpot.
+Dempsey and Co. will be missed!

 Don't let the name fool you.
 They have heavy duty roll-backs and low-boys capable of moving construction equipment.
 Not sure if they can bring a forklift with them for loading.